Pool Heater Cost Breakdown

 For many pool owners, a heater seems like a luxury.
 Not only is there the initial expense of the heater itself, but also installation and operation costs to consider.
 However, you might miss out on months of poolside fun every year without a pool heater.

-A pool heater is well worth the money to regulate your water temperature for most homes.
+A pool heater is well worth the money for most homes to regulate your water temperature.
 The right pool heater allows you to make the most of your swimming pool year-round, even when the weather starts to get chilly.
-Here, you’ll see just how much it costs to heat your pool and how to do it efficiently.
+In this article, I will break down how much it costs to heat your pool and how to do it efficiently.
 For data on specific heater models, head to my research on the best pool heater.

 The Different Types of Heaters

-There are three main types of pool heaters that you can choose from that primarily differ in which energy source they use and price point and operating costs.
-Depending on the heater you want, you may pay anywhere between $1,000 and $8,500 for a new unit.
+You can choose from three main types of pool heaters that primarily differ in which energy source they use, price point, and operating costs.
+Depending on the heater you want, you may pay between $1,500 and $7,000 for a new unit.

 Heater TypeAverage Price Range